20GotoTen/es-theme-retrofix/README.md

 - **TILES (default):** The default layout.
 Like Netflix or Prime for retro games!
 Each game pulls in a thumbnail, Marquee and plays a video clip of the selected game in the background.
 If no video is scraped, it will show the thumbnail.

 - **DETAILED:** A nice balance of speed and visual niceties.
 Plays the selected video in the background, alongside the game marquee and game overview.
-Supported by a left-side gamelist, with optional system diagrams, activated in the UI settings (off by default, only SNES, PC Engine, Neo Geo and Master System have these at the moment.
+Supported by a left-side gamelist.

+- **DETAILED BOXART:** As above, but with a slightly tweaked layout to to accommodate box art.

 - **GRID:** Displays boxes automatically in a two row configuration.
 Will be refined in a later update.